mskeegan01/AnalysingBrainwaves_ConcentrationLevels/README.md

 <br>
 Author: Martin Straußberger

 The Jupyter Notebook is self-explaining.
-To render the both provdided pictures please download all files.
-The pictures explain the Setup from the Muse Headbeand and a short explaination of the Brainwave-Types.
+To render both provdided pictures, please download all files.
+The pictures explain the Setup from the Muse Headbeand as well as a short explaination of the Brainwave-Types.